 Financial instruments that potentially subject us to credit risk consist principally of interest-bearing investments and trade receivables.
 We maintain cash, cash equivalents, and investments with various major financial institutions.
 The counterparties to the agreements relating to our investment securities consist of various major corporations, financial institutions, municipalities, and government agencies of high credit standing.
-At December 31, 2022, most of our cash was deposited with U.S. financial institutions.
+At December 31, 2023, most of our cash was deposited with U.S. financial institutions.
 Our investment policy generally restricts the amount of credit exposure to any one issuer.
 There is no limit to the percentage of the portfolio that may be maintained in securities issued by the U.S. Treasury and U.S. Government Agencies, or other securities fully backed by U.S. Treasury or Government agencies.
 We have not experienced significant credit losses from financial institutions.

 Our trade receivables are derived from revenue to customers and distributors located in the United States and other countries.
 We perform credit evaluations of our customers' financial condition and, generally, require no collateral from our customers.
 The allowance for credit losses is based on our assessment of the collectability of customer accounts.
-We regularly review our trade receivable including consideration of factors such as historical experience, the age of the accounts receivable balances, customer creditworthiness, customer industry, and current and forecasted economic conditions that may affect a customer's ability to pay.
+We regularly review our trade receivables including consideration of factors such as historical experience, the age of the accounts receivable balances, customer creditworthiness, customer industry, and current and forecasted economic conditions that may affect a customer's ability to pay.
 We have not experienced any significant credit losses to date.

-Although we have historically not experienced significant credit losses, our exposure to credit losses may increase if our customers are adversely affected by changes in economic pressures or uncertainty associated with local or global economic recessions, disruption associated with the current COVID-19 pandemic, or other customer-specific factors.
+Although we have historically not experienced significant credit losses, our exposure to credit losses may increase if our customers are adversely affected by changes in economic pressures or uncertainty associated with local or global economic recessions, or other customer-specific factors.

-For the years ended December 31, 2022, 2021, and 2020, one customer accounted for approximately 12%, 13%, and 14% of our total revenue, respectively.
+For the year ended December 31, 2023, no single customer accounted for 10% or greater of our total revenue.
+For the years ended December 31, 2022 and 2021, one customer accounted for approximately 12%, and 13% of our total revenue, respectively.

-As of December 31, 2022 and 2021, 57% and 53% of our accounts receivable were from domestic customers, respectively.
+As of December 31, 2023 and 2022, 49% and 57% of our accounts receivable were from domestic customers, respectively.
+As of December 31, 2023, one customer represented approximately 10% of our net accounts receivable.
 As of December 31, 2022, one customer represented approximately 10% of our net accounts receivable.
-As of December 31, 2021, no customer represented 10% or greater of our net accounts receivable.